“Love the Lord with all your heart, and with all your soul,

 In the Bible, parts of time units were frequently counted as wholes.
 Thus a king might be said to have reigned for two years, even if he reigned for only 14 months.
 In the same way, a day and a night does not mean a period of 24 hours.
 It can refer to any portion of a day coupled with any portion of a night.
 The expression “three days and three nights” could be used as simply a slightly hyperbolic way of referring to “three days.”

-Incidentally, if fundamentalist Christians are going to be literal about Jesus' prediction that he would be "in the heart of the earth three days and three nights" then they ought to question the fact that Jesus was not actually buried in the heart of the earth.
+Incidentally, if some Christians are going to be literal about Jesus' prediction that he would be "in the heart of the earth three days and three nights" then they ought to question the fact that Jesus was not actually buried in the heart of the earth.
 In fact, he was not in the earth at all but rather placed in a rocky tomb presumably above the earth.

 For more in-depth study visit these websites: